GeoNode/geonode-workshop/slides/introduction/index.md

 # GeoNode Introduction

-* What is GeoNode
+* What is GeoNode?
 * Main components
-* DevOps strategy
+* What I can do with GeoNode?